$30$15.0050% Off2-5 students group class

 Arduino can be easy and fun to learn.
 It helps students understand embedded systems.
 A large and active community shares a wide range of projects, making it easy for novices to find ideas to try out.
 You can also learn Arduino through online livestream classes and robotics camps that provide step-by-step guidance and help you understand both the "how" and the "why" behind each project.

 To get started with Arduino, you need the Arduino IDE and, in some cases, a physical Arduino board.
-For classes, a simulator may be used, so no physical device is required.
+For classes, a simulator will be used, so no physical device is required.
 The Arduino UNO board is one of the most popular options.
 It features 14 digital input/output pins, 6 analog input pins, a power jack, a reset button, a USB port, and an ICSP header.

 An Arduino starter kit is a great way to begin if you're new to the platform.
 Most kits include a microcontroller and basic components.
 This Arduino starter kit gives you hands-on experience and includes the latest Arduino UNO controller board, control board, lights, resistors, and more.